 most, if not all, of our struggles are related to our quest to become happy and whole. part of the reason we struggle is because we’re looking outside ourselves for this answer. we look everywhere but can’t seem to find that missing something… or we find it but can’t seem to keep it or hold on to it long enough. is this because we’re not doing something right? because we’re flawed or broken or a lost cause? no silly, its not that serious. mostly its because we don’t understand ourselves and how life works.

-this is what we’re so good at forgetting… that we’re already enough. that we’re already perfectly loveable and beautifully unique exactly as we are and that we don’t need to change a thing. but that’s not the message we’ve been getting most of our lives. we’ve gotten a lot of help to become so good at forgetting how awesome we are. society encourages us to forget. family encourages us to forget. friends encourage us to forget. really, there ain’t much these days that doesn’t encourage forgetting… and this is why we spend so much time and energy and effort running in circles trying to find that imaginary “magical” thing that will make everything ok.
+this is what we’re so good at forgetting… that we’re already enough. that we’re already perfectly loveable and beautifully unique exactly as we are and that we don’t need to change or become something else... but that’s not the message we’ve been getting most of our lives. we’ve gotten a lot of help to become so good at forgetting how awesome we are. society helps us to forget. family helps us to forget. friends help us to forget. really, there ain’t much these days that doesn’t help us forget… and this is why we spend so much time and energy and effort running in circles trying to find that imaginary “magical” thing that will make everything ok.

 but don’t worry…

 so the way out of this pickle isn’t to get all the shiny things or recreate ourselves or fix ourselves or become something new... its way simpler than any of that. the way out is the way in. its to settle back into a remembrance of who and what we really are. before we got so good at forgetting. less is way more.